 - Expect changes in their behavior, look, and schedule.
 As they begin to flex their freedom, they might not remember to call home as often.

 - Don’t worry (too much) about depressing phone calls and letters.
 With change often comes homesickness and the longing for something familiar.
 Try to remind your student to get involved and that they will soon fit in.
 Everything takes time.

-- If your student is living on campus, encourage them to get to know their Peer Leader (PL) or Resident Advisor (RA).
-If your student is living off campus and commuting, encourage them to get involved in a student organization, find a campus job, or get involved in intramural activities.
+- If your student is living on campus, encourage them to get to know their Resident Advisor (RA).
+If your student is living off campus and commuting, encourage them to get involved in a student organization, find a campus job, org get involved in intramural activities.